-- (a) All court proceedings shall be initiated by a written request.
+(a) All court proceedings shall be initiated by a written request.
 The writing may be a letter, formal motion, or form rule.
-The written request shall set forth in general terms the relief sought by the moving party or the category of hearing which is being requested (i.e., reduction, contempt, etc.), including the names of all relevant parties and the docket number of the case. - (b) If any party disagrees with the recommendation of the Hearing Officer, the said party may object in writing in accordance with Ch.C.
-Art.
-423(F).
-The writing may be by letter or by motion.
+The written request shall set forth in general terms the relief sought by the moving party or the category of hearing that is being requested (i.e., reduction, contempt, etc.), including the names of all relevant parties and the docket number of the case.